SongpengLiu/LinkedArrayTree/Obsolete/README.md

 Files in this folder are obsoleted.

-Linked Remainder Tree, Array Remainder List, Linked Remainder List are varients of Array Remainder Tree.
-I have designed them for vairous usage.
-However, for the sake of clear and concise, I only introduced Array Remainder List in the thesis, and other variants are not updated and optimized.
-Array Remainder List was assigned a new name as Linked Array Tree.
+Code of these data strctures, including the traditional search algorithms red-black tree, google B+-tree, and some new data structures are obsoleted.

+The new data structures are used to attempt to meet diverse usage scenarios during inventing the new search algorithm.
+But for the sake of clear and concise, I only introduced LRT in the paper.
+Code in this folder should be only for study.

-You sould updated and optimized them if you want to use them.
+You should updated and optimized them if you want to use them.